mmdagent-ex/site-doc/content.en/docs/37_dialog_chatgpt.md

 ]
 ```

-3. Modify the main loop to find if the output of ChatGPT begins with a number, and generate the corresponding motion command.
+3. In the main processing part, if the beginning of ChatGPT's output has a number, we'll generate the corresponding motion simultaneously.
+Modify the output part of the above example as follows.

 ```python
         # Check if input line begins with "RECOG_EVENT_STOP"